numba/numba/docs/source/proposals/extension-points.rst

 It would be nice for people to be able to implement a function in a single go, as if they were writing a ``@jit`` function.
-Let's take :func:`numpy.where` as an example.
+As an example, let's assume we want to make :func:`numpy.where` usable from :term:`nopython mode`.
 We would like to be able to define several implementations and select between them at compile-time depending on the input types.

+The following example showcases a hypothetical API where we can register a function taking the argument types and returning a callable implementing the actual function for those types.
+The API should also be able to handle optional arguments, and the resulting implementation should support calling with named parameters.

 .. literalinclude:: np-where-override.py